andreloureiro/andrel.me/about.md

 permalink: /about/
 ---

-My name is Andre Loureiro and I'm a Frontend Developer, where I do some React.js, Angular and Node.
+My name is Andre Loureiro and I'm a Frontend Developer.
+My last experience was at [Apontador](http://apontador.com.br) where I did React.js, Angular and Node development.

 Actually I'm studying Functional Programming and I think this is improving myself as a developer.
 I'm also digging into Clojure and ClojureScript.